HistoryAtState/hsg-shell/README.md

 ## Development

-`gulp build` builds the resource folder with fonts, optimized images, vendor javascript libraries and compiled styles
+`gulp build` builds the resource folder with fonts, optimized images, scripts and compiled styles

-`gulp deploy` sends the resource folder to a local existDB - you may have to edit the credentials in gulpfile.js
+`gulp deploy` sends the resource folder to a local existDB

-`gulp watch` will upload the build files whenever the SCSS or JS source files change
+`gulp watch` will upload the build files whenever a source file changes

+**NOTE:** For the deploy and watch task you may have to edit the DB credentials in `gulpfile.js`.

+## Build

+`ant` builds XAR file after running npm install bower install and gulp (build)

+### Production

+If `NODE_ENV` environment variable is set to **production** the XAR is build with minified and concatenated styles and scripts.
+This build will then include google-analytics and DAP tracking.

+`NODE_ENV=production ant` for a single test

+`export NODE_ENV` in the login script on a production server